rolling-sagas/rs-doc/darkest_dungeon_2/README.md

 The three of them function identically but is effective on different enemies since there are a variety of resistance among them.

+## Actions

+During the character's turn, there are various actions that one may take.
+All characters will have **5 skills** equipped, a **movement action**, choice to use **combat items** and a **pass turn**.

+### Skills

+Characters can adjust or recombine the skills they want **outside** of combat.
+It is hihgly encouraged to have character's specialize in certain aspect in a specific rank on the team.

+**Moving your cursor over a skill will also reveal the position/rank it is best used from.**

+Hit chance, damage, and crit chance is also displayed to the player.
+Giving them the opportunity to juggle between **high risk high rewards** or **slow and steady**.

+### Movement

+Characters can move/shuffle their postion if they desire, which can be beneficial or detrimental depending on the situation.
+- Character's may move 1 position at a time (unless they have a unique skill).

+### Comabt Items

+If characters are equipped with combat items, they may also utilize them during combat. **Note that combat items do not take up a turn.**

+### Pass Turn

+There are also moments where one may want to not engage in combat or support.
+Whatever the reasons may be, there is a choice to do that.

 ## Enemies